 - Racial Repression, Resistance and Education for Social Justice

-- Indigenous initiatives, indigeneity and social justice: theoretical, historical or practical perspectives
+- Indigenous initiatives, indigeneity and social justice: theoretical, historical, practical, pedagogical perspectives

 - Anti-racist pedagogy in study abroad

 - Intersectionality: challenges and experience of underrepresented groups seeking to study abroad or undertaking intercultural exchange—students from non-dominant ethnic, racial, linguistic, religious, class, ability and neurodiversity backgrounds; trans and gender non-conforming students; LGBTQ students

 - Heritage speakers and heritage seekers on study abroad